ewdhp/linear-algebra-foundations/matrices/README.md

 ## 📖 What You'll Learn

 Matrices are central to nearly every ML/AI algorithm.
-This section covers the essential matrix operations and concepts:
+This section covers the essential matrix operations and concepts, along with advanced topics on their structure and decomposition.

+## 📂 Subtopics

+This section contains the following advanced topics:

+1. **[Eigenvalues & Eigenvectors](./eigenvalues-eigenvectors/)** - Understanding the spectrum and invariant directions
+2. **[Singular Value Decomposition (SVD)](./svd/)** - Optimal matrix factorization for many applications
+3. **[Spectral Methods & Decomposition](./spectral-methods/)** - Analyzing eigenstructure for stability and dimensionality

 ### Core Concepts